-- 1. Applicants seeking scholarship/grants must complete a Donnelly College Scholarship/Grant form. - 2.
-Applicants seeking scholarships/grants may be required to complete the FAFSA before awards are considered. - 3.
-R-1 visa applicants will be awarded grants at a level of 25% of tuition. - 4.
-Donnelly College will not award institutional aid above and beyond tuition and fees, unless authorized by the President with the exception of the Bloch Scholars who may receive such aid at the discretion of the Bloch Scholarship Committee.

-5. For academic scholarships, transcripts must be submitted for full consideration.
-This documentation should be included with the admission application if possible.
+- 1) Applicants seeking scholarships/grants must complete a Donnelly College Scholarship/Grant form. - 2) Applicants seeking scholarships/grants may be required to complete the FAFSA before awards are considered. - 3) R-1 visa applicants will be awarded grants at a level of twenty-five percent (25%) of tuition. - 4) Donnelly College will not award institutional aid above and beyond tuition and fees, unless authorized by the President with the exception of the Bloch Scholars who may receive such aid at the discretion of the Bloch Scholarship Committee. - 5) For academic scholarships, transcripts must be submitted for full consideration.
+This documentation should be included with the admissions application if possible.
 Academic Scholarship awards are ultimately based on final, official transcripts.